Nowshera–Dargai Railway

-Nowshera–Dargai Railway was one of several railway lines in Pakistan.
-The line began at Nowshera Junction and ended at Dargai.
+Nowshera–Dargai Railway is one of several railway lines in Pakistan.
+The line begin at Nowshera Junction and end at Dargai.
 The total length of this railway line is 64 km.
-There were 12 railway stations from Nowshera Junction to Dargai.
+There are 12 railway stations from Nowshera Junction to Dargai.
+Currently, this line is active between Nowshera and Risalpur only for Pakistan Locomotive Factoty Risalpur.

 History

 Opened in 1901, the line served the Malakand Division until 2002 when train service was suspended.
 In April 2017, Pakistan Railways proposed to rebuild the line and extend it north towards Batkhela.